General Santos: Spanish and American colonial period

 In 1898, by the end of Spanish colonial rule in the Philippines, two brothers hailing from Barcelona, Spain, Jose and Alberto Olarte, settled in Makar, now known as Brgy.
 Labangal.
-In October 29, 1903, the Municipality of Makar was officially established under the American Insular Government Act No. 21 Section 4.
-Nearly eleven years later in July 23, 1914, the Municipal District of Buayan was situated in what is now Brgy.
+On October 29, 1903, the Municipality of Makar was officially established under the American Insular Government Act No. 21 Section 4.
+Nearly eleven years later on July 23, 1914, the Municipal District of Buayan was situated in what is now Brgy.
 Buayan was established.
 Makar formed what would later become the western part of General Santos, while Buayan consisted of its eastern part.

 In 1924, the Provincial Board Resolution No. 8 proposed by the provincial government of Cotabato declared the creation of a settlement with an area of 300 hectares which will serve as the market settlement for agricultural products coming from Allah Valley and areas situated south of Lake Buluan.
 Makar was included in the proposed 300-hectare townsite area which was divided into three areas.
 The proposal was submitted to Governor-General Henry L. Stimson in 1928.
 However, for reasons unknown, only one area was approved for the said proposed market town, which happened to be an area which is a flat plain dotted by evergreen trees now eponymously known as Dadiangas, which would instead serve as the nucleus of General Santos as a city for the years to come.